#1- Equine-Assisted Therapy

-Equine-assisted psychotherapy, sometimes referred to as EAP, EAT, or “equine therapy,” refers to activities with horses that are conducted while being supervised by a mental health professional and a horse trainer or other equine specialist.
-Proven to help with anxiety, ADHD, eating disorders, addiction, depression, and many other mental health conditions, and, in addition to targeting symptoms of those disorders, is theorized to help patients build confidence, self- esteem, self awareness, and empathy.
+Equine-assisted therapy and Equine assisted Psychotherapy, referred to as EAP, EAT, refers to activities with horses that are conducted while being supervised by a mental health professional and an Equine specialist.
+This type of therapy is proven to help with anxiety, ADHD, eating disorders, addiction, depression, and many other mental health conditions, and, in addition to targeting symptoms of those disorders, is theorized to help patients build confidence, self- esteem, self awareness, and empathy.What to Expect in a EAT session will vary with each client and session but the framework is the same, the client will typically engage in activities with the horses, handling, horsemanship, grooming and in some sessions riding may be involved.

 Because horses have long been domesticated and live alongside humans, it’s thought that they are especially attuned to humans’ emotions and nonverbal signals and that they respond accordingly.
 While engaging in activities with the horse, the client will attempt to recognize how the horse’s behaviors might be due to their own emotional signals—a client who is angry or anxious, for example, may see the horse pull away or otherwise respond negatively.
 This “mirroring” process is thought to help the client identify what they’re feeling and potentially modify their emotions for the better, all in a non~judgmental environment.
 Equine specialists may also promote the practice of mindfulness, or focusing on the present moment, when the client is interacting with the horse.